Brooks Ghost 12 Review

 This version comes in just a bit steeper than the last model, but we think the premium is worth it.
 They still run at just about the average cost for a new pair of road running shoes, but they're not average shoes.
 They're much more comfortable than your run-of-the-mill kicks whether walking, jogging, or sprinting.
 Beyond that, they're very durable, making them a better investment than many of the other shoes that break down after a single season.
 It's well worth it and your feet will thank you.

-With the updated Ghost 12, Brooks has created yet another excellent award winner we loved taking out for a spin.
+With the updated Ghost 12, Brooks has created yet another excellent comfort model that we loved taking out for a spin.
 They retain most of their best features from earlier iterations, but include an updated 3D Fit Print upper that hugs the foot even more naturally than in previous models.
-This, along with the carryovers like plush midsole composition, supple collar padding, and a generous sockliner earn them our Top Pick for Comfort Award.
+This, along with the carryovers like plush midsole composition, supple collar padding, and a generous sockliner propel them to the top of our favorites list.
 They're a really good choice for runners who put in lots of miles and want a good deal of cushioning underfoot but without the bulky overcrowded feel of many comfort models.
 The one word of caution worth pointing out here is that this is a comfort model, not a stability model.
 Yes, it has some stability features and can control some degree of motion, but it's not as aggressive as some runners expect with Brooks shoes.
-That said, they feel fairly free despite all of the padding and that's yet another reason we chose them for an award.
 We had a great time in them and we think a lot of runners will agree with us.

 — Ryan Baham